joshgerdes/jekyll-uno/_posts/2021-04-23-azure-blob-and-azure-lifecycle-management.md

 * Data sharing, Big Data, Backups
 * Block Blobs: Read and write data in blocks.
 Optimized for sequential IO.
 Most cost-effective Storage.
 Ideal for files, documents & media.
 * Page Blobs: Optimized for random access and can be up to 8 TB in size.
-IaaS VM OS & data disks
-  are of this type.
+IaaS VM OS & data disks and backups are of this type.
 * Append Blobs: Like block blobs and optimized for append operations.
 Ideal for logging scenarios and total size can be up to 195 GB.

 # Aren’t there only 2 access tiers?